ADGEfficiency/dsr-rl/PITCHME.md

 ### How do we use the Bellman Equation?

 Create **targets for learning**

-Train a neural network by minimizing the difference between the network output and the correct target
+- train a neural network by minimizing the difference between the network output and the correct target

-To improve our approximation of a value function we need to create a targets for each sample of experience
+- improve our approximation of a value function we need to create a targets for each sample of experience

-We can then improve our approximation by minimizing a loss function
+- minimize a loss function

 $$ loss = target - approximation $$